-Summary 3 I. Introduction 4 1.
-Essence of ECtHR's judgement on Alekseyev v.
-Russia (application no. 4916/07) 4 2.
-Committee of Ministers' concern and its inquiry regarding Russian laws on prohibiting propaganda of homosexuality to minors 4 3.
-Overview of laws prohibiting propaganda of homosexuality to minors 4 4.
-Examination of laws prohibiting propaganda of homosexuality to minors by superior courts of the Russian Federation 6 II.
+Summary 3 I. Introduction 1.
+Substance of PACE's Equality and Non-Discrimination Committee's request to the Venice Commission 4 2.
+Overview of the Russian laws prohibiting propaganda of homosexuality to minors and their consideration by supreme courts of the Russian Federation 4 3.
+Overview of the Ukrainian bills prohibiting propaganda of homosexuality 6 II.
+The laws were enacted to address actual social needs 7 1.
+Protecting the health of children and other persons 7 a.
+Homosexual lifestyle is linked to increased health risks b.
+Laws in question cannot be considered discriminatory owing to the objective circumstances of homosexual lifestyle Protecting the family 9 11 b.
+In international human rights law the term 'family' means a marital union between a man and a woman c.
+It is necessary and legitimate for a democratic society to restrict individual rights to protect the family 3.
+Protecting public morals a.
+It is necessary and legitimate for a democratic society to restrict individual rights to protect the .
+1 4 morals 15 b.
+There can entirely legitimately exist differences in ECHR signatories' concepts of morality c.
+In Russia and Ukraine propaganda of homosexuality contradicts the society's concept of morals which legitimizes the restrictions imposed by the authorities III.
+The laws lack legal uncertainty 1.
+The term "propaganda" is used in other norms, both international and domestic 2.
+The terms employed in the Russian laws received interpretation by Russian superior courts 3.
+The purview of the law is specific and proportionate IV.
 Russian laws prohibiting propaganda of homosexuality to minors do not contradict ECtHR's judgement on Alekseyev v.
-Russia 7 III.
-The laws were enacted to address actual social needs 8 1.
-Protecting the health of the children 8 a.
-Homosexual lifestyle is linked to increased health risks 8 b.
-Laws in question cannot be considered discriminatory owing to the objective circumstances of homosexual lifestyle 10 2.
-Protecting the family 10 a.
-The family as the "natural and fundamental group unit of society" is entitled to protection 11 b.
-In international human rights law the term 'family' means a marital union between a man and a woman 11 c.
-It is necessary and legitimate for a democratic society to restrict individual rights to protect the family 12 3.
-Protecting the public morals 14 a.
-It is necessary and legitimate for a democratic society to restrict individual rights to protect the morals 15 b.
-There can entirely legitimately exist differences in ECHR signatories' concepts of morality 15 c.
-In Russia propaganda of homosexuality contradicts the society's concept of morals, which legitimizes the restrictions imposed by the authorities 16 IV.
-The laws lack legal uncertainty 19 1.
-The term "propaganda" is used in other norms, both international and domestic 19 2.
-The terms employed by the laws received interpretation by Russian superior courts 21 3.
-The purview of the law is specific and proportionate 22 V. Concerns regarding ECtHR's judgements on Alekseyev v.
-Russia and a number of other cases 23 1.
-Disregard for the need to protect public morals 23 2.
-Disregard for the interests of the child 24 3.
-Arbitrary substitution of trends and ECtHR case-law for European and international consensus 4.
-Deciding on the basis of ideology 5.
-Danger of passing untenable and ultra vires judgements 28
+Russia .26 V. Concerns regarding ECtHR's judgements on Alekseyev v.
+Russia and a number of other cases 1.
+Disregard for the need to protect public morals .27 2.
+Disregard for the interests of the child 3.
+Arbitrary substitution of trends and ECtHR case-law for European and international consensus • .32 5.
+Danger of passing untenable and ultra vires judgements .32